theoomoregbee/php-serializable/README.md

 ## Contributions
-Allowed contributions to make it faster and re-usable
+Allow contributions to make it faster and re-usable